Sampling Mussels and Marine Mammals for Toxics

 Is this data open source?
 Due to data sensitivity, the raw data from this project is not available to the general public.
 Considerations will be made on a case by case basis.
 A summary of results is available to the general public.

-*All references to and citations of the Sampling Mussels and Marine Mammals for Toxics data, summary of data, and published conclusions should be written as follows: Port Townsend Marine Science Center, Citizen Science Program, 2014.
+*All references to and citations of the Sampling Mussels and Marine Mammals for Toxics data, summary of data, and published conclusions should be written as follows: Port Townsend Marine Science Center, Community Science Program, 2014.